davidsalatic/WordGame/README.md

 ![](demo.gif)
 <br/>
 ## **_A mini desktop game that tests the logic and skill of folding words._**
--The player's job is to design a word from given letters within a given time.
+- The player's job is to design a word from given letters within a given time.
--The required length of the word is increased at each level
+- The required length of the word is increased at each level
 - The game has 6 levels:
 Level 1 = a word of at least 3 letters
 Level 2 = a minimum of 4 letters